Arrae Health: Primary Care Physician | Senior Health Services in Corona & Palm Springs

 Yes, PVD can be mitigated by routine exercises, such as walking, because they improve blood flow remarkably and can effectively manage symptoms.

-1. What would occur if Peripheral Vascular Disease is not treated?
+1. What happen when Peripheral Vascular Disease is not treated?

 When PVD goes untreated, it can cause severe ramifications such as leg pain becoming worse at rest (critical limb ischemia), non-healing ulcers, and even gangrene that may necessitate amputation.